 There are three key tips to making a cheesecake in the Instant Pot taste great and look beautiful.

 2: The second tip is to mix the eggs into the batter one at a time on low with a hand mixer.
 It should only take 8-15 seconds to mix in each egg until it is no longer visible.
-Mixing it longer than this can lead to over beating and your cheesecake will crack and looking like it exploded out of the pan.
+Mixing it longer than this can lead to overbeating and your cheesecake will crack and look like it exploded out of the pan.

 3: Finally, the third tip is to skip lining your cheesecake pan.
 Unless you meticulously line the pan with parchment paper so that it is perfectly smooth, the parchment paper will add creases to your cheesecake.
 So skip the lining, it is not necessary to remove the cheesecake from the pan.

-Once the filling is made and poured over the crust I always wrap both the bottom and top of the pan with a layer of paper towels and aluminium foil.
+Wrap both the bottom and top of the pan with a layer of paper towels and aluminum foil.

 The paper towels will absorb any liquid that tries to gather on top of the cheesecake while it is cooking.

-I like to cook the strawberries for the topping at the same time as the cheesecake.
-The strawberries will colour and sweeten the water in the Instant Pot and then is mixed with unflavored gelatin and fresh berries.
+Step 3: How to cook the berries: I like to cook the strawberries for the topping at the same time as the cheesecake.
+The strawberries will color and sweeten the water in the Instant Pot and then are mixed with unflavored gelatin and fresh berries.

 The red strawberry liquid is what gives the berry topping that beautiful red glow.